Vanille-N/meander.typ/README.md

 The function `meander.reflow` splits the input sequence into
 - obstacles: all objects created via the function `placed` (which is like `place`),
 - containers: produced by `container`, optionally specifying an alignment and dimensions,
-- flowing content: produced by `content`.
+- flowing content: produced by `content`,
+- optionally `pagebreak`s so that the layout can cover multiple consecutive pages.

 <!-- @scrybe(not publish; jump import; grep local; grep {{version}}) -->
 <!-- @scrybe(if publish; jump import; grep preview; grep {{version}}) -->